John L. Wade

 When I bought a condo in the “Heart of Downtown Reno,” I discovered the closest public self-storage facilities are at least a mile outside of the downtown area.
 So, in 2022, I created Gung-Ho Storage to build self-storage facilities that are within walking distance for people living, working, and moving in to the rapidly growing Downtown Reno area.

-Along the way of growing up, I also did the typical paper route (what else is there to do at five in the morning?) and worked as a checker at Safeway grocery stores which provided the income necessary to put myself through college (UCSC) and law school (UC Hastings College of the Law) with the assistance of Full Academic UC Regents’ Scholarships for both colleges.
+Along the way of growing up, I also did the typical paper route (what else was I going to do at five in the morning?) and worked as a checker at a local grocery store which provided the income necessary to put myself through college (UCSC) and law school (UC Hastings College of the Law) with the assistance of Full Academic UC Regents’ Scholarships for both colleges.

 In 1982, when I graduated from law school and passed the California Bar Exam, the personal computer software industry was just taking off and I co-founded Bindco to supply the custom 3-ring binders used for computer software manuals.